Humane-Documentation/Spree/business_logic/shipping.md

 * Admins update `Shipment` record with actual shipping cost and a tracking code and can also confirm the dispatch (only once)

-## Product Configuration
+## Product Shipping Configuration
-* Order shipments contain standard information such as:
+* Shipments contain information such as:
-    * Shipping address
+    * Shipping Address
-    * Variants and quantities
+    * Variants and their quantities
     * Weight and dimension info for a variant (if available)
 * Product's `ShippingCategory` adds product-specific info for shipping calculations
 * `ShippingCategory` is a wrapper of a string from which a calculator could extract shipping prices e.g. "Fixed $20", "Fixed $40"..
-* Admins can assign products to ShippingCategories or include additional info in variants that enable the calculator to determine results
+* Admins can assign products to `ShippingCategories` or include additional info in variants that enable the calculator to determine results

-### Variant Configuration
+### Variant Shipping Configuration
 Variants can have weight and dimension info that several shipping method calculators use if present

 ## Shipping Instructions
 * `Config[:shipping_instructions]` controls collection of additional shipping instructions.
 This is turned off (`false`) by default
+* Instructions are currently attached to order and not to shipments
 * If an order has shipping instructions attached they'll be shown in the order's shipment admin page
-* Instructions are currently attached to order and not to shipments

-## The Active Shipping Extension
-`spree_active_shipping` extension uses `active_shipping` gem to interface with carrier APIs such as USPS, Fedex and UPS to provide Spree-compatible calculators for the different delivery services of those carriers.
-More at https://github.com/spree/spree_active_shipping

-## Split Shipments
+## Splitting Shipments
 ### Creating Proposed Shipments
 1. Determining shipments for an order is triggered by calling `create_proposed_shipments` on an `Order` object while transitioning to `delivery` state during checkout.
 This deletes any existing